Beyond the Classroom

 Dr. Paula McClain professor and program director for the Ralph Bunche program with Jasmine Brooks

 Jasmine Brooks, a junior in the Political Science Department, earned a spot for the 2012 Ralph Bunche Summer Institute program at Duke University.
 This program is named in honor of the 1950 Nobel Peace Prize winner and former APSA President, Ralph J. Bunche, the Ralph Bunche Summer Institute (RBSI) program goal is to encourage students to pursue academic careers in political science.
 The Institute gives students a look at the world of graduate study with a program of two transferable credit courses, one in quantitative analysis and one in race and American politics, to introduce the intellectual demands of graduate school and political science research methods.
 Students prepare original, empirical research papers, and top students are given the opportunity to present their research at APSA's Annual Meeting, with all expenses paid by the association.
+Find out more about the Ralph Bunche Summer Institute Program here!

 Here's what Jasmine had to say about her experience: